 1782 – Great Seal of the United States of America used for the first time.

-1908 – Carriage maker, William C. Durant, founds General Motors in Flint, Michigan.
+1908 – Carriage maker William C. Durant founded General Motors in Flint, Michigan.

-1919 – American Legion incorporated by an act of US Congress.
+1919 – American Legion incorporated by an act of Congress.

-1937 – Redskins NFL franchise play first game in Washington at Griffin Stadium; defeat the New York Giants in season opener, 13-3.
+1937 – Redskins’ NFL franchise plays first game in Washington at Griffith Stadium; defeat the New York Giants in season opener, 13-3.

-1940 – FDR signs Selective Training & Service Act (1st peacetime draft)
+1940 – President Franklin Roosevelt signs Selective Training & Service Act – 1st US peacetime draft.

-1951 – US Open Women’s Golf, Druid Hills GC: Betsy Rawls wins first of her 8 titles, 5 strokes ahead of runner-up Louise Suggs.
+1951 – US Open Women’s Golf: Druid Hills GC: Betsy Rawls wins first of her 8 major titles, 5 strokes ahead of runner-up Louise Suggs.

-1960 – Amos Alonzo Stagg retires as a football coach at 98.
+1960 – Amos Alonzo Stagg retires as a football coach at 98 years old.

 1979 – Catfish Hunter Day at Yankee Stadium.